Thaelin/assignment-gis/documentation.md

 # Overview

-This application shows hotels in Bratislava on a map.
-Most important features are:
+Application works with cycling routes data on the map and it's most important features are:
-- search by proximity to my current location
+- show cycling routes and their data - name and length
-- search by hotel name
+- show their weather data - 1 route has more weather points based on it's length
-- intelligent ordering - by proximity and by hotel features
+- filtering cycling routes by desired minimal temperature and maximal humidity
-- hotels on the map are color coded by their quality assigned in stars (standard)
+- filtering cycling routes by their length

 This is it in action: